 Ensure that whoever does the bookkeeping—whether it's a volunteer treasurer or a professional manager—uses the same logic.
 "Pool Chemicals" should always go to account 5210, not vaguely categorized under "General Maintenance."
 Consistency is key for year-over-year comparisons.

-Fraud thrives in chaos.
 Implement controls such as dual authorization for large payments.
-Using a banking automation solution can help by creating digital records of every transfer and payment, making reconciliation easier and more transparent.
+Use a banking automation solution or the best accounting software for HOA to create digital records of every transfer and payment, making reconciliation easier and more transparent.

-State regulations are evolving.
-For example, Colorado's House Bill 25-1043 adds new reporting requirements for delinquencies.
-Your COA must be detailed enough to generate the specific data points required by law.
+State regulations are always evolving.
+For example, Colorado's House Bill 25-1043 adds new reporting requirements for offenses.
+Make sure the chart of accounts is detailed enough to generate the specific financial data to prove state compliance and withstand IRS audits.

 Even experienced boards make mistakes.
 Avoiding these pitfalls will save you time and legal headaches.